rithikaangel/document-summarizer-ai-agent/README.md

 Rithika — [github.com/rithikaangel](https://github.com/rithikaangel)

 ## 📌 Note
-This is my first AI project — built as part of my journey into AI agent development.
+This is my first AI project!!!
+Built as part of my journey into AI agent development.
 More projects coming soon! 🚀